msantana09/data-engineering-toolkit/README.md

 Welcome to our Data Platform project!
 Designed with Data Engineers in mind, this project offers a comprehensive **local development** environment.
 The goal is to enable learning and innovation by providing a suite of pre-configured tools that work seamlessly together OOTB, along with an end to end [use case](/UseCase.md) illustrating a typical data product life cycle.
 I also included a few [notebooks](/services/jupyter/notebooks/airbnb/) to enable interactive exploration of the ingested data and of the APIs (e.g. sentiment analysis) available in the platform.

 ### Use Case
-We'll ingest a dataset from Kaggle and process it with our platform, which some help from large language models.
+We'll ingest a dataset from Kaggle and process it with our platform, with some help from generative and classication models.
 See more details [here](/UseCase.md)